petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/upgrade-basics/upgrading-via-docker.md

     The `-v new-version:/mnt/liferay` arguments bind mount the host's `new-version` folder to the container's `/mnt/liferay` folder.
 Please see [Providing Files to the Container](../../installing-liferay/using-liferay-docker-images/providing-files-to-the-container.md) for more information on the mapping files to the container's Liferay Home.

-    The parameter `-e LIFERAY_UPGRADE_PERIOD_DATABASE_PERIOD_AUTO_PERIOD_RUN=true` triggers the database upgrade.
+    The parameter `-e LIFERAY_UPGRADE_PERIOD_DATABASE_PERIOD_AUTO_PERIOD_RUN=true` triggers the database upgrade to run automatically at startup.

+    Optionally, the [upgrade report](../reference/upgrade-report.md) can be enabled with the parameter `-e LIFERAY_UPGRADE_PERIOD_REPORT_PERIOD_ENABLED=true` and the [upgrade log context](../reference/upgrade-log-context.md) can be enabled with the parameter `LIFERAY_UPGRADE_PERIOD_LOG_PERIOD_CONTEXT_PERIOD_ENABLED=true`.

-1. In the console or log, confirm successful database upgrade and server startup.
+2. In the console or log, confirm successful database upgrade and server startup.
 Upgrade messages report starting and completing each upgrade process.
 A message like this one indicates server startup completion:

     ```bash
     org.apache.catalina.startup.Catalina.start Server startup in [x] milliseconds